mfy2a/dockerornot/README.md

-# dockerornot
+# dockerOrNot
-python script to determine if you are in docker container or not
+python script to determine if you are in Docker container or not